curious-containers/curious-containers.github.io/_docs/1509-red-cwl-0.md

 The RED-CWL description can be extracted from a RED file's `cli` section and stored in a `*.cwl` file.
 Since RED-CWL is a subset of the CWL standard, this extracted description should always be compatible with CWL runtimes like `cwltool`.
 On the other hand, not every CWL description can be embedded into a RED file without modification.

+This spec refers to individial sections of the [CWL 1.0 CommandLineTool Description](https://www.commonwl.org/v1.0/CommandLineTool.html) to define wether a certain part of the standard is supported or not.

 # Data model